MIT-LCP/mimic-code/buildmimic/apache-drill/README.md

 ## Instructions for use

-First ensure that MonetDB is running on your computer.
 For installation instructions, see: [https://drill.apache.org/docs/installing-drill-in-embedded-mode](https://drill.apache.org/docs/installing-drill-in-embedded-mode/)

 Once MonetDB is installed, clone the [mimic-code](https://github.com/MIT-LCP/mimic-code) repository into a local directory using the following command: